sdeck51/jekyll-now/_posts/2017-4-5-LargeClassificationTransferLearning.md

 {% endhighlight %}

 Either insert and run the code above with some folder location, or manually download the model.
-This zipped file contains several files that we need to use.
-It's somewhat obtuse so let's go through what each of the files are and their reasons for inclusion.
+This zipped file contains several files that we will need to use.
+It is somewhat obtuse so we will go through what each of these files are and the reasons for their inclusion.

 ##### classification_image_graph_def.pb